Access-Abraxas/Kents_Access_FileDialog/README.md

 in a very specific format.
 Because Microsoft Access databases are binary files, a text diff of those files is not particularly useful for looking at changes in the Access database code.
-So, for this project, along with the development Access database, I've created some tools to unzip Access Template files, so that templates can be created from the Access development database and all of database objects and code for this project can be uploaded as text files for inclusion in the repository for this project.
+So, for this project, along with the development Access database, I've created DevHelper.accdb to work with the template files, so templates can be created from the Access development database and all of database objects and code for this project can be uploaded as text files for inclusion in the repository for this project.
 This is useful because then is it easy to see